Skip to main content

 Semver contract:

-• clawql-api — minor versions add new SpecKind support.
+clawql-api — minor versions add new SpecKind or proxy capabilities.
 Major versions change search() or execute() signatures.

-CI dependency check: turbo run build with --filter ensures no circular imports. eslint-plugin-import with no-restricted-imports enforces the no-cross-vertical rule.
+CI dependency check: turbo run build with --filter ensures no circular imports. eslint-plugin-import with no-restricted-imports enforces the no-cross-vertical and no-cross-proxy rule.

 Phases below are dependency-ordered workstreams.
 Week ranges are illustrative for planning and staffing discussions — adjust dates against #259 and team capacity; prefer cutting vertical breadth over collapsing memory, auth, or mesh foundations.